janderland/fql/readme.md

 FDBQ is available as a Docker image for running queries.
 The first argument passed to the container is the contents of the cluster file.
-The remaning arguments are passed to the FDBQ binary.
+The remaining arguments are passed to the FDBQ binary.

 ```bash